-Space forbids a full list of the Line’s cast of characters, but suffice it to say it’s got some bright lights indeed, including ties to some of the Tablet Hotels favourites (the developer of NoMad, Ace New York, the Saguaro Palm Springs) and some auspicious creative hospitality debuts (designer Sean Knibb, chef Roy Choi).
+Space forbids a full list of the Line’s cast of characters, but suffice it to say it’s got some bright lights indeed, including ties to some of the Tablet Hotels favorites (the developer of NoMad, Ace New York, the Saguaro Palm Springs) and some auspicious creative hospitality debuts (designer Sean Knibb, chef Roy Choi).

 Before this spins off into a New Yorker—length profile of all involved, we’ll get to the point.
-Koreatown is one of the hippest neighbourhoods in Los Angeles, and the Line is a boutique hotel that’s exquisitely sensitive to its location.
+Koreatown is one of the hippest neighborhoods in Los Angeles, and the Line is a boutique hotel that’s exquisitely sensitive to its location.

 The rooms are luxe enough but never feel overdressed or out of place, and the property’s pervasive nods to Korean-American culture are always pitch-perfect—as they should be, given that so many of the hotel’s creators call Koreatown home.

 A number of quick and casual dining options are available, but the flagship restaurant, Pot, is an ideal introduction to Korean-American cuisine—Roy Choi is justifiably famous for his Korean taco truck, and what he does in a brick-and-mortar restaurant is equally impressive.

 Speek is the speakeasy-style nightspot, whose proprietors, the Houston brothers, know a thing or two about LA nightlife.
 There’s also a Poketo concept shop, a greenhouse-themed restaurant focused on fruits and vegetables, and a pool deck complete with delivery from Pot.

 The only question about this sort of place is whether it adds up to more than the sum of its parts: we’re happy to say the Line is for real.
 Main text curtesy of Tablet Hotels.